JensVisbech/JensVisbech.github.io/index.md

 <!-- <img src="https://github.com/JensVisbech/JensVisbech.github.io/blob/main/Picture_1.JPG" width="200" height="200"> -->

 ### Research at the moment
 Currently, I'm doing my PhD at the Technical University of Denmark (DTU).
-My project, "_New advanced simulation techniques for wave energy converters_", is funded by a DTU PhD scholarship at the Department of Applied Mathematics and Computer Science (Compute) and will continue until October, 2026.
+My project, "_New advanced simulation techniques for wave energy converters_", is funded by a DTU PhD scholarship at the Department of Applied Mathematics and Computer Science (Compute) and will continue until December, 2026.
 My main interest - at the moment - is related to unfitted/embedded/immersed boundary methods, i.e. simple ways to circumvent cumbersome mesh generation for finite element methods.
 That is, of course, connected to problems of wave propagation and wave-structure interactions.

 ### Contact information
 Emails: jvis@dtu.dk (DTU) and jenshaakon@gmail.com (private).
 Phone: +45 60 17 05 72.